OverJar/World/README.md

 USDC Yield

 OverJar USDC Yield is Hold&Earn feature.
 No lock up or stake necessary.
 By holding OverJar token instead of swapping it.
 Holders receives more USDC yield.
 Pooled USDC are usually distributed daily.
 A long-term holders will collect more USDC with time.
 Daily swapping to collect USDC yield quicker.
-Polygon USDC contract: 0x2791Bca1f2de4661ED88A30C99A7a9449Aa84174
+Add [Polygon USDC](https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174) to show earnings.

 Quickswap: Best trade / Market V2